Amazon's "Always Day 1" Culture: Introduction Guide

-At its core, the "Day 1 culture" embodies a mindset of constant innovation, agility and customer centricity.
-It goes back to the founder and CEO of Amazon, Jeff Bezos, who famously emphasized the importance of treating every day at Amazon as if it were the first day of a startup.
+At its core, the “Day 1 Culture” embodies a mindset of constant innovation, agility, and customer centricity.
+It goes back to Amazon’s founder and CEO, Jeff Bezos, who famously emphasized the importance of treating every day at Amazon as if it were the first day of a startup.

 This means maintaining a sense of urgency, curiosity and willingness to take risks, even as the company grows and develops.
 Or as Amazon itself puts it: